mhrons/mhrons.github.io/docs/pv_smooth.md

   <figcaption>Figure 1: Smoothing of PV power by a low-pass filter</figcaption>
 </figure>

 In the schematic diagram on Figure 1, PV power plant (PVPP) is connected to the grid and its intermittent PV power p(t) is accumulated or compensated (i.e. smoothed) by the accumulator (BESS).
 The smoothing power is actuated by a bi-directional inverter AC/DC.
 It is determined by the ouput signal p(t)-s(t+Δt) of a differencer.
 Positive sign of the smoothing power is oriented from the grid to BESS.
 Hence the total power superimposed to the grid by PVPP and BESS is determined by the filter’s output signal s(t+Δt).
 For the simplification, PVPP and BESS are single-phase-connected to the grid.
+We will further consider 4 different smoothing methods:

 - In case of **LPF** smoothing, the measured signal p(t) would bypass the predictor, directly exciting LPF.